Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Results

 \subsection{Data-sets}

 \begin{itemize} \item\textbf{Matterport3D~\cite{Matterport3D}:} This large and diverse indoors RGB-D data-set was created in 2017 using the Matterport camera.
-Both the RGB images and depth maps in this data-set are at a resolution of 1280x1024.
+Both the RGB images and depth maps in this data-set are at a resolution of 1280x1024.\\

 \item\textbf{NYUv2~\cite{NYUv2}:} This RGB-D data-set was created in 2012 using a Kinect depth sensor, originally for semantic segmentation tasks.
 Both the RGB images and depth maps in this data-set are at a resolution of 640x480.
-The Train/Test split was done using the provided official split.
+The Train/Test split was done using the provided official split.\\

 \item\textbf{ETH3D \cite{ETH3D}:} The creation of this data-set was motivated by the limitations of existing multi-view stereo benchmarks.
 Since many of these limitations are similar to the limitations in many RGB-D data-sets it fits our needs almost perfectly.
 Both the RGB images and depth maps in this data-set are at a resolution of 6048x4032, the depth is sparse but not quantized.
+This data-sets depth is very clean, containing nose levels that are barley visible.\\ \end{itemize}